 Barry Pollack is Chair of the firm's White Collar & Internal Investigations Practice.
 Mr. Pollack represents individuals and corporations in criminal investigations and trials, and in other government enforcement matters such as Securities and Exchange Commission (SEC) proceedings.
 Mr. Pollack also conducts corporate investigations.
 As a former certified public accountant (CPA), a substantial focus of his practice is the litigation of complex financial matters.
 Mr. Pollack's clients have included Fortune 500 corporations and their senior executives and high-ranking government officials, including members of Congress.

 Mr. Pollack has extensive jury trial experience and is best known for his skills in the courtroom.
 Chambers USA describes Mr. Pollack as a "thorough and deep-thinking lawyer" who "lives, breathes and sleeps trials, and has such a natural way in front of juries."
 The 2015 edition of Who's Who Legal: Business Crime Defence lists Mr. Pollack as a premier lawyer, noting that he is described as "incredibly gifted."
 Mr. Pollack obtained acquittals on all counts on behalf of a former executive of Enron Corporation in a federal criminal case, following a month long jury trial.
 Mr. Pollack’s client was one of only two Enron executives to be acquitted by a jury.
+Most recently, Mr. Pollack obtained a not guilty verdict on all counts in a federal criminal bribery and fraud jury trial in Virginia.
 More >

 - Representing a former executive of Enron Corporation, obtaining acquittal of all federal criminal fraud charges following a month-long jury trial and obtaining the dismissal of a Securities and Exchange Commission enforcement action.